cmpadden/blog-archive/content/posts/apu2-firmware-upgrade.md

 Since the last time the device has been powered on, there have been many great improvements to the firmware, and it was very-much due for an upgrade.
-The following steps outline how the the firmware was upgrade on the APU directly from the already-installed operating system -- CentOS.
+The following steps outline how the firmware was upgraded on the APU from the already-installed operating system -- CentOS.

 First, we will connect to the device over the serial port